 Applying for a Charter

 Any group of parents, teachers and/or community members may develop a charter application.
 A minimum size is not defined in the charter school law.
 The school must be nonsectarian and non-home-based.
 Applications may not be submitted to convert an existing private school or non-public home-based educational program into a charter school.

-A charter application is submitted to the local school board by October 1 to be eligible for consideration for the following school year.
-The charter applicant and local school board may jointly waive any timelines set forth in the Colorado Charter Schools Act.
-The school district may establish local procedures for submitting and considering applications, but may not charge an application fee.
-An approved charter application must serve as the basis for a contract between the charter school and the school board.
+A charter application is typically submitted to the local school board or the Charter School Institute by October 1 to be eligible for consideration for the following school year.
+The charter applicant and the authorizer may jointly waive any timelines set forth in the Colorado Charter Schools Act.
+Each authorizer may establish local procedures for submitting and considering applications, but may not charge an application fee.
+An approved charter application must serve as the basis for a contract between the charter school and the authorizer board.

-The application process should consist of a series of meetings, dialogues and negotiations between the applicants and appropriate district staff and school board members.
+The application process should consist of a series of meetings, dialogues and negotiations between the applicants and appropriate authorizer staff and board members.
 The open sharing of information and ideas between all parties is essential to the process and the development of a successful charter school.
-Early, informal discussions between the applicant and the school district are highly encouraged before the official application is submitted to the local board.
+Early, informal discussions between the applicant and the authorizer are highly encouraged before the official application is submitted to the local board or CSI.
 This may help in the development of a quality and successful application.
-In the best case scenario, most issues can be informally resolved before the official application is submitted to the district and the short 60 day statutory review process and timeline begin.
-All new charter schools must be approved for at least three years, but not more that five years.
+In the best case scenario, most issues can be informally resolved before the official application is submitted and the 60 day statutory review process and timeline begin.
+All new charter schools must be approved for at least three years, but not more than five years.

 Whether the charter is denied or approved, an appeal process to the State Board of Education is provided pursuant to Section 22-30.5-108 C.R.S.
 The State Board may also, upon its own motion, decide to review any charter decision of a local board of education.
 Under the act, the State Board has the authority to direct the local board to grant, deny, or revoke the charter.
 The timelines for the consideration and appeal processes are built into the act.